Timinator2000/Algorithm_X/10 - your turn/04 - suguru solver.md

 self.cages = list of SuguruGroup instances, each with a list of pointers to the cells in the group
 ```

 Once that is complete, you are ready for a standard reduction loop.
 Hopefully this sounds repetitive.
-Seeing the similarities in various problems and applying reusable problem solving techniques can be a very powerful approach to your software engineering projects.
+Seeing the similarities in various problems and applying reusable problem solving techniques and design architectures can be a very powerful approach to your software engineering projects.